 Our products are subject to rigorous regulation by the FDA and numerous other federal, state and foreign governmental authorities and Notified Bodies.
 The process of obtaining FDA clearances or approvals, or equivalent third country approvals to market a medical device can be costly and time consuming, and we may not be able to obtain these clearances or approvals on a timely basis, if at all.
+For example, we would highlight that there are currently few Notified Bodies able to perform conformity assessments under the New EU MDR, which may lead to delays in recertification under the New EU MDR.
 We expect to generate a significant portion of our revenues from sales of our marketed systems, in particular our FDA-cleared TULSA-PRO system, but may be unable to do so if the systems do not continue to prove to be safe and effective for our intended use in clinical trials to the satisfaction of the relevant regulatory authorities in the United States, EU Member States, China or other countries.
-In addition, no assurance can be given that our other product candidates will prove to be safe and effective in clinical trials or that we will receive regulatory approvals in the jurisdictions where we seek to market the systems.
+In addition, no assurance can be given that our other product candidates will prove to be sufficiently safe and effective in clinical trials or that we will receive regulatory approvals in the jurisdictions where we seek to market the systems.
 In addition, no assurance can be given that current regulations relating to regulatory approval will not change or become more stringent.

-Any delay in, or failure to receive or maintain, regulatory clearance, approval or other products under development would adversely affect our ability to commercialize our approved products, thereby adversely affecting operations and could prevent us from generating revenue from these products or achieving profitability.
-Any failure to obtain regulatory approval would materially adversely affect our business, financial condition and results of operations.
+Any delay in, or failure to receive or maintain, regulatory clearance or approval of other products under development would adversely affect our ability to commercialize those products, thereby adversely affecting operations and could prevent us from generating revenue from these products or achieving profitability.
+Any failure to obtain regulatory clearance or approval would materially adversely affect our business, financial condition and results of operations.